Guidance for Adding a Mobile Dwelling to a Property in Portland

 • Considerations: property access for a mobile dwelling.
 Consider branches, gutters, slopes, turning radius near fences, which end of the trailer will back into place to keep the tongue accessible

 • Consider surfacing.
 Gravel or pavement work best.
 Grass and/or soft soil may make placement & extraction challenging due to weight of the trailer (mobile dwellings weigh up to 10K LBS, which can cause soft ground to settle).
+But, aside from the placement of the dwelling, turf grass can work if blocking is properly built to support the payload.
+Tiny Hookups LLC typically places the dwellings right on turf, but builds robust blocking systems that disperse the load over a large surface area.

 • Consider privacy/site design. eg. Tall fencing or landscaping may be desired for privacy and feng shui for primary dwelling and/or for neighboring properties